 It just wouldn’t be the fall season without sharing one of my favorite bran muffins.
-Adding pumpkin to these yummy muffins, adds nutritious benefits and makes these very moist.
+Adding pumpkin to these yummy muffins adds nutritious benefits and makes these very moist.
 If you’re looking to add more fiber to your diet these muffins are terrific.
 Each muffin contains 8 grams of fiber!
-I love to bake a batch and then freeze them.
-When you find yourself running out the door in the morning pop one in the microwave for about 40 seconds and you’ll have a very hearty breakfast on the go.
-Enjoy them warmed, just plain or spread a little light cream cheese or reduced-fat butter for an added treat.
+I love to bake a batch and freeze them.
+When you find yourself running out the door in the morning, pop one in the microwave for about 40 seconds and you’ll have a very hearty breakfast on the go!
+Enjoy them warmed, just plain or for an added treat, spread with a little light cream cheese or reduced-fat butter.

 Prep Time: 15 minutes

 1(15 oz) can pumpkin